18 Month Sleep Regression And How To Get Through It FAST

 5. Get Outside Every Day

-Fresh air and natural light are crucial for healthy sleep and it has been proven that spending time outdoors each day benefit toddler sleep.
+Fresh air and natural light during awake times are crucial for healthy sleep and it has been proven that spending time outdoors each day benefits toddler sleep.

 6. Offer Comfort For Separation Anxiety